 Our Episcopal Identity

-In the Lower School, students begin their day with a devotion time lead by their home room teachers.
-All students attend Chapel once a week; grade level Chapel times are spread throughout Wednesday morning.
-All students also have religion instruction once a week in their classrooms.
+In the Lower School, students begin their day with a devotion time led by their homeroom teachers.
+All students also have religious instruction once a week in their classrooms.
 In this class, students are introduced to the stories of the Bible through the Godly Play curriculum.
 In the Middle School, sixth grade students spend a quarter studying the Hebrew Scriptures, and seventh grade students take a semester-long course in the New Testament.
 In the Upper School, students have one semester course required and can choose from several options focusing on an academic study of religion.

 Since its founding, Episcopal Collegiate has sought to enroll a student body from diverse religious, cultural, and economic backgrounds.
 As a community called to love others, we actively seek to ensure each member of our community—students, parents, faculty, and visitors—feels welcomed, included, valued, and appreciated.
 From the awareness raising efforts of the Diversity Council to the care our Chaplains take to respect the religious traditions of each family to the administration of our admissions and scholarship programs, we constantly seek to infuse these values throughout the life of the school.

 Social Responsibility and Civic Engagement

 Developing a sense of social responsibility is written into our mission.
 Throughout the school, efforts are made to increase awareness of community needs and to afford students opportunities to make a difference in meeting those needs.
 These efforts are seen in community service projects of groups and individual students, in various projects or units of study in classes, through service efforts of an athletic team, in the many on-campus volunteer and mentoring opportunities, through presentations in Chapel, and in the numerous community concerts our performing arts groups provide.
 This ethic of service is reinforced every time our School Prayer is recited, calling us “to look inward to focus on the spirit and outward to see our obligations to the world.”